1. Home

 The Bottom Line

-Herbal stimulant laxatives appear to be an appropriate choice for the treatment of acute constipation as long as you take care to do the following:
+Herbal stimulant laxatives appear to be an appropriate choice for the short term treatment of constipation, as long as you take care to do the following:

 • Read labels to make sure you know what ingredients you are introducing into your body.